temenostech/temenos-platform-documentation/docfx_project/home/docstore/techguides/user-creation-in-paas.md

----
-title: Use GitLab repository for MarketPlace Sandbox
-description: learn how to create users in PaaS Portal
-author: scirneanu
-category: techguides
-tags: techguides
-date: 10/12/2017 5:59:14 PM
-reviewer: mhart
----

-# How to create Users in PaaS

-## Quick Start Guide ##

-### Audience ###
+# Introduction #
 This document can be used by technical staff who need to create Users in PaaS Portal and associate to each user a ssh key.

-# Use PuTTY ssh client for ssh key generation.
+# Use PuTTY ssh client for ssh key generation. #

 You can use any other ssh key generator client.